 One of the most impressive Core Curriculum programs I have come to know through these conferences is worth sharing with you: the nearly one hundred year old Columbia University Core.
 Columbia is a sustaining member of the ACTC and all its many initiatives to engage institutions of higher learning with a Great Books curriculum.
 The Columbia Core even has its own twitter handle and you'll find interesting content filling your twitter feed if you chose to follow @ ColumbiaCore!

 When I've returned from ACTC conferences, I've been fortunate enough to have a supportive and interested Department Chair and Dean who facilitate opportunities for sharing pedagogical and ideological take-aways.
 Mostly, these take the form of brief presentations/reports at department meetings but sometimes I've facilitated faculty workshops (such as how to conduct a Seminar-style discussion) related to my experience at a conference.
 More often, however, I share my enthusiasm for all I saw and heard with my closest colleagues over a meal or a coffee - I guess that's how it is for most of us.

 Looking back over what I've written, it seems this post isn't very brief, after all.
 But, after all, there's a lot to mine from any discussion of the "Great Books" - in, or outside of, the classroom. #CCCWrite

 I teach literature, a Great Books course in Catholic thought, and first-year writing at Sacred Heart University in Fairfield, Connecticut.
-I have also taught in Dingle, Ireland (where I took the photo on this blog).
+I have also taught in Dingle, Ireland (where I took the photo on this blog) and in Rome, Italy.
 I am interested in engaging my students through inter-active technologies and harnessing their savvy for social media for educational purposes.
 Come along with me on my journey of teaching and learning!